mkeras/BasicTag/README.md

 - iterTags Function: Iterates over tags and applies a user supplied function to each FunctionalBasicTag instance.
 # API Reference
 ## Data Structures
-The following data structures are the basis of this library:
+The following data structures are the components of this library:

+This is the enum for datatypes, based off of the sparkplug 3.0 standard.
+The datatype is what lets the functions know which value type to use with the tags and values:
 ```c
 typedef enum {
   Int8 = 1,